 Your best bet: Chicken

-If Hunnes had to choose the most environmentally-friendly meat?
-“It would probably be pasture-raised chickens that have room to roam naturally and peck at the ground for their food, eating whatever they want,” Hunnes explains.
+Specifically, “pasture-raised chickens that have room to roam naturally and peck at the ground for their food, eating whatever they want.”
 Chickens don’t digest through enteric fermentation, as cows and lambs do, and they require much less feed and water when they’re free-roaming.

 If you can’t find pasture-raised chicken, Hunnes advises that the next best options are to look for products that are free-range, organic, or certified humanely-raised, she says.

 Hunnes also gives turkey a nod, as they’re raised pretty similarly to chickens.
-And don’t worry, it won’t really make you sleepy.
+And don’t worry, turkey won’t really make you sleepy.

 Or, give game meats a try